 I always strongly encourage anyone with a desire to be remembered to drop tangible breadcrumbs as they travel through life.
 Even if they have no need to retrace their steps, it allows those they care about, and those who care about them, to see the exact path they took.

 Photographs make fairly reliable breadcrumbs, but unless they are dated, even they can be misleading.
 When you take a photo, you know full well who is in them, their relationship to you, when and where it was taken, and under what circumstances.
 But unless you take a moment to caption them, 20 years down the line who else will know?

 I feel strongly about the need to leave breadcrumb showing our individual paths through life.
 If not for ourselves, then for those who come along a bit later and may want to know more about us and who we were.
-The more solid the breadcrumbs, the sharper the image we leave of ourself.
+The more solid the breadcrumbs, the sharper the image we leave of yourself.
 Personal letters to friends or family, for example, are not only a part of who we are, they serve as a sort of time capsule for anyone who might come across them in the future.

-What we take for granted, what is totally normal and may seem mundane or even boring—what is now—to us, will be viewed quite differently when seen from the perspective of the future.
+What we take for granted, what is totally normal and may seem mundane or even boring--what is now--to us, will be viewed quite differently when seen from the perspective of the future.

-We can never go back in time and leave breadcrumbs retrospectively.
+You can't go back in time and leave breadcrumbs retrospectively.
 But it's never too late to start.